inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/helpful-hints-and-tips.rst

 Under the terms of the license of you may freely copy, share and modify the software, as long as you make it available under the same license.

 **How is the project funded?**
-The project is being developed ‘for the good of humanity’ and has been jointly developed by BNPB, AusAid & the World Bank.
+The project is being developed for the good of humanity and has been jointly developed by BNPB, AusAid & the World Bank.

 **I found a bug, how should I report it?**
 We manage the project issues using a GitHub issue tracker.
 The InaSAFE issue tracker is open to everyone, though you will first need to register a (free) account on GitHub to use it.
 You can find the GitHub self-registration page https://github.com/signup/free.